ankur27aggarwal/dummy/README.md

 # 2.1  Data Preparation
 <p align="justify">
-There was no available dataset for code clones, so there were no definitive set of features to characterize  these code clones.Therefore we chose the IJADataset which is a collection of java programs and contains 47k files with around 10092k lines of code.
+There was no available dataset for code clones, so there were no definitive set of features to characterize  these code clones.
+Therefore we chose the IJADataset which is a collection of java programs and contains 47k files with around 10092k lines of code.
 </p>
 We performed the following set of operations to generate data suitable for algorithms.